thenewguy/django-allauth-adfs/README.rst

 add allauth_adfs to installed apps and set SOCIALACCOUNT_ADAPTER = "allauth_adfs.socialaccount.adapter.SocialAccountAdapter"

+if you want to return different django user instances per SocialApp from the provider use utils.per_social_app_extract_uid_handler instead of the default_extract_uid_handler this can be useful for permissions handling in multi tenant configurations

 if you want the admin to use this auth then you do the following:
 AUTHENTICATION_BACKENDS = [